-36. Does the midpoint rule apply to HCPCs?
+31. Does the midpoint rule apply to HCPCs?

-Yes, midpoint rules apply to HCPCs as well.
+Yes, the midpoint rule applies to HCPCs as well.

-37. What are "Maximum Units"?
+32. What are "Maximum Units"?

-Although CPT codes are entered into SmartCare using minutes of time, they are claimed to the State by ACBH using units.
+Although CPT codes are entered into SmartCare using minutes of time, they are claimed to the State by ACBH using Units.
 Maximum units are the maximum units of service that can be claimed on a service line for the specific outpatient procedure.
-For example, if a code description allows for a service of up to 15 minutes and a maximum of one unit per day, only one 15-minute service can be claimed using that code, unless an add-on code is used.
+For example, if a code description allows for a service of up to 15 minutes and a maximum of one unit per day, only one 15-minute service can be claimed using that code, unless an Add On code is used.